American linguist Noam Chomsky once said, “if we don’t believe in freedom of expression for people we despise, we don’t believe in it at all.”

 What do you think is obscene?
 Where do you draw the line?
 Maybe you don’t think a line should be drawn?

-Is it possible to honour Noam Chomsky’s “freedom of expression” whilst still protecting the vulnerable?
+Is it possible to honour Noam Chomsky’s “freedom of expression” while still protecting the vulnerable?